dhagmann/deliberation-assets/projects/css_lab/tmp_affect_measures.md

 `Affect survey goes here`

-Need to write survey in such a way that it is specific to responses to that question.
+Need to write survey in such a way that it is specific to the discussion we just had, possibly the trait ratings about the other group members as a whole, or individually.
-For example, how would you feel if someone

 ---